 A perfect museum might not be about how breathtaking its collection is or how many epic exhibitions it stages every year.
 Using the Teshima Art Museum as an example, an excellent museum should provide an experience that leads the viewer to discover unknown territories, bringing the audience into profound contact with the environment.

 Teshima Art Museum fulfills these requirements, making it an inspiring art space.
 The only piece in the museum is Matrix or Bokei, which is subtle and highly interactive.
 The solo piece in the museum opens the door for many interpretations, but unlike many museums you are used to, Teshima Art Museum in itself is also an art.

 The fact that the building is made of pure concrete is something worth noting.
 It may mean pure simplicity, although, in contemporary art, concrete does not seem like the best material to achieve simplicity, yet Ryue Nishizawa managed to design the structure, creating curves in concrete.

 While exploring the structure and its installation, you will realize the relationship between art, nature, and architecture.
 When creating a site like this, architects tend to overlook the relationship it has to the environment.

-Ryue Nishizawa managed to blend the surroundings, the breathtaking growing rice fields as well as the winding of the terrain, into the project by incorporating the openings and light into it.
+Ryue Nishizawa managed to blend the surroundings, the breathtaking growing rice fields, and the winding of the terrain into the project by incorporating the openings and light into it.
 Inside the shell, the viewer can feel the movement of the wind inside the structure and witness every single sound.
 It is a fascinating experience that brings all the senses and awareness to play.